Yield Curve Calibration from Rates¶

 Model versus observed through time¶

-The single factor tracks the short and intermediate tenors (1Y, 2Y) closely, but the model yields are smoother than the data at the long end (5Y, 10Y): one mean-reverting factor cannot capture the independent variation of the long end, the expected limitation of the one-factor Vasicek model.
+Both single-factor models track the short and intermediate tenors (1Y, 2Y) closely and are smoother than the data at the long end (5Y, 10Y): one mean-reverting factor cannot capture the independent variation of the long end.
+The two fits stay close in this rate regime, the difference being the CIR volatility that scales with the level of rates.

 Code¶